JoaoRigonNeto/JoaoRigonNeto/README.md

 <h3>:man: &nbsp;About  me:</h3>

-- 🤔 &nbsp; EExploring new technologies and developing new software and hardware solutions.
+- 🤔 &nbsp; Exploring new technologies and developing new software/hardware solutions.
 - 🎓 &nbsp; Currently on my last period of **Computer Engineering** at <a href="https://www.up.edu.br/">Universidade Positivo</a>.
 - 💼 &nbsp; Working as a **Junior software and hardware developer** at <a href="https://alexandria.solar/">Alexandria Solar</a>
 - 🌱 &nbsp; Learning more about **Machine Learning** and **Rust**.